 Abatacept is available only with your doctor's prescription.

 Before using abatacept

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For abatacept, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to abatacept or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of abatacept injection in the elderly.
-However, elderly patients are more likely to have cancer and serious infections, which may require caution in patients receiving abatacept injection.
+However, elderly patients are more sensitive to the effects of abatacept than younger adults and are more likely to have cancer and serious infections, which may require caution in patients receiving abatacept injection.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.